usman-saeed-lsbu/fit-wordpress/README.md

 # fit-wordpress
- Wordpress website to use in FIT instance project
+ Wordpress website to use in FIT openstack instance